-The next steps required for 2017 to ensure Strategic Direction 3 is successfully implemented include;
+The next steps required for 2018 include;

-Continue to strengthen the existing positive relationships within our school community through the hosting of community events.
+• Continue to strengthen the existing positive relationships within our school community through the hosting of community events.

 - Classroom teachers continue to update the school website every term to inform parents of the teaching and learning that is occurring in each class.
 Identify new ways to share student learning with the community. - Continue to develop partnerships with the Corrimal Community of Schools, local preschools, Corrimal RSL, Corrimal Chamber of Commerce, The Smith Family and the University of Wollongong to further enhance our existing connections. - Continue with the change of time for our P & C meetings and fund the care for the children of parents attending through a professional fitness company. - Continue the implementation of our 'Visible Learning' project through professional learning opportunities, to enhance the teachers understanding of formative assessment strategies.